-Included in prepaid expenses and other current assets was approximately \$540,000 of cash designated as collateral on performance bonds, as required under certain of our Transportation Systems contracts in the Middle East.
-The performance bonds require us to maintain 100% cash value of the bonds as collateral in a bank that is local to the purchasing agency.
-The performance bond collateral is required throughout the delivery of our services and is maintained in the local bank until the contract is closed by the purchasing agency.
-We expect these requirements, and the related cash collateral restrictions, to remain in place through our fiscal year end March 31, 2017.
+Prepaid expenses and other current assets were \$1.4 million as of June 30, 2018.
+Prepaid expenses and other current assets were \$1.2 million as of March 31, 2018 and included approximately \$130,000 of cash designated as collateral on performance bonds, as required under certain of our Transportation Systems contracts in the Middle East.
+The performance bonds required us to maintain 100% cash value of the bonds as collateral in a bank that is local to the purchasing agency.
+The performance bond collateral was required throughout the delivery of our services and was maintained in the local bank until the contract was closed by the purchasing agency.
+The requirements on the remaining performance bonds, and the related cash collateral restrictions, were released during the quarter ended June 30, 2018.